A ten-day UAE experience with my favorite people

 A little background: like in most Filipino families, having a close relative working overseas, though normal, is a reality that one can never fully get used to.
-They leave home for two years only come back for two months.
+They leave home for two years and only come back for two months.
 And every time it happened, the ones on a standstill could feel more homesick than the migrant it seemed.
 Being the eldest in the family, this has been our cycle with my dear sister, Ate Ava, since 2004.
 So after many attempts of visiting her and then failing, we finally did it, last February, my birth month.
-We were going to relive our younger days talking about The Beatles, Back to the Future, and our funny cousin, only we would be 7,000-kilometers away from where the first conversations took place.
+We were going to relive our younger days talking about The Beatles, Back to the Future, and our funny cousin, only we would be 7,000 kilometers away from where the first conversations took place.

-Scheduling our adventure in nippy February, we rolled our bags with uncontainable excitement to the airport and endured the long nine-hour haul to lead the elaborate Mideast life according to our sister and her awesome husband, Mo, for less than two weeks.
+Scheduling our adventure in nippy February, we rolled our bags with uncontainable excitement to the airport and endured the long nine-hour haul to lead the elaborate Mideast life according to our sister and her awesome husband, Mo, for almost two weeks.
 It’s a lot to take in such a limited time, so allow me to take you to some of our favorite stops that involved skyscrapers, safaris, souks, and of course, sumptuous Arab cuisine!

 Even though we were only able to spend roughly two days in the country’s capital, catching a glimpse of what Abu Dhabi had to offer to first-time tourists already had our senses indulged to the fullest.
 Not to mention we were also in the middle of a day-long rare freak weather composing of sand storms and intensely cold bone-chilling weather, which according to my sister, “RARELY happens,” so imagine our absolute shock physically more than culturally.